What's the need ?🤔

 Hence; https://example.com http://myhost.example.com https://internal.accounts.example.com http://internal.accounts.dashboard.example.com

 The above-mentioned cannot be called as subdomains.
-They are the hyperlinks to web applications hosted the respective hosts.
+They are actually hyperlinks to web applications hosted on the respective systems.
 Most people have a misconception that these are subdomains of a particular target.

 Let's consider an example, admin.example.com